spectrocloud/librarium/content/docs/04-clusters/03-edge/04-edgeforge-workflow.md

 <br />

-## Edge Host Container Image
+## Edge Host Agent Container Image

-The Edge Host Container Image contains the Palette Edge host agent.
-The Edge host agent is responsible for Day-2 operations and management of the Edge host.
+The Edge host agent container image contains the Palette Edge host agent.
+The agent is responsible for Day-2 operations and management of the Edge host.
 The Edge host agent will also provide ongoing support during cluster runtime.

 <br />